kaismic/Hitorus/README.md

 ## Features
 - Create search links with customizable tag filters
 - Download galleries
-- View galleries with enhanced functionalities
+- View galleries with enhanced UI and functionalities

 ... and many more!